-In its day, the 1963–1971 Mercedes-Benz 230SL, 250SL, and 280SL (known internally by their chassis code, W113) had a unique capacity to both impress and perplex critics.
-While the W113s were attractive, superbly built automobiles with many virtues, contemporary reviewers were often driven to distraction trying to figure out how to appropriately assess those virtues and to what they might be compared.
+In their day, the 1963–1971 Mercedes-Benz 230SL, 250SL, and 280SL (known internally by their chassis code, W113) had a unique capacity to both impress and perplex critics.
+While the W113s were attractive, superbly built automobiles with many virtues, contemporary reviewers were often driven to distraction trying to figure out how to appropriately assess those virtues and decide to what rivals they should be compared.

 Perhaps the W113’s nearest analogue was the original two-seat Ford Thunderbird: a sporty-looking “personal car” that emphasized dignity and comfort over outright performance.
 Of course, the Mercedes was a good deal more expensive than the T-Bird had ever been, but the two were certainly similar in concept.

 Mercedes-Benz during this era was nothing if not sternly rational, so we must assume that positioning the 230SL, 250SL, and 280SL in this way was deliberate.
 To understand the reasoning, we must step back a few years to the mid-fifties and the introduction of Mercedes’ four-cylinder 190SL.

 As we’ve previously discussed, the 190SL (known internally as the W121) was the brainchild of Mercedes-Benz’s U.S. importer through 1958, the inimitable Max Hoffman.
 Introduced at the 1955 Geneva show, the 190SL was a cheaper companion to the bigger, raced-derived Mercedes 300SL.
 The 190SL was based on the contemporary Mercedes 180 “Ponton” sedan, but featured new styling by Walter Häcker and a 1,897 cc (116 cu. in.)
 SOHC four with 105 PS DIN (77 kW; 120 bhp SAE).